Farzana921/Farzana921/README.md

 ---

 ### 📂 Projects
 - **React Projects** – small React practice projects
 - **Intro to Python** – Python basics and exercises

 ---

-📌 *This profile shows my learning journey and steady growth in tech.*
+📌 *This GitHub documents my learning journey and growth as a developer.*